 Cannister toilets in caravans are an absolute blessing

 Caravan cannister toilets are great.
-You really appreciate them if you have ever been camping on a dark night, freezing cold and raining.
+Often called Porta Potties, you really appreciate them if you have ever been camping on a dark night, freezing cold and raining.
 Maybe a bucket in your van or tent saved you stumbling to the nearest toilet block to answer nature’s call.
 Who cares if you have to empty the bucket the following day.
 At the time it is worth every penny!

 Cannister toilets collect and hold your waste products for several days before you need to dispose of the smelly output.